databricks/python-interview/README.md

     - Install the pinned dependencies included at `requirements.txt` in this repository by running `pip install -r requirements.txt`
     - Install the flask development dependencies `pip install -e ".[dev]"`
     - Make sure your IDE is set up to make code changes in the flask repository.
-5. Check that the tests work by running `pytest tests` from the flask directory.
-6. Familiarize yourself with flask.
+5. Familiarize yourself with flask.
 A great way is to read through http://flask.pocoo.org/docs/1.0/quickstart/.